UK defense secretary in Moscow amid Ukraine tensions

 The Berlin talks were part of renewed diplomatic efforts to resolve the biggest security crisis between Russia and the West since the Cold War.

 German Chancellor Olaf Scholz, who discussed the standoff with Biden earlier this week and plans to visit Kyiv and Moscow on Feb.
-14-15, renewed his warning to Russia and advocacy of multiple diplomatic formats.
+14 and Feb.
+15, renewed his warning to Russia.

 “It is our job to ensure that we prevent a war in Europe, in that we send a clear message to Russia that any military aggression would have consequences that would be very high for Russia and its prospects, and that we are united with our allies,” Scholz told the German parliament’s upper house on Friday.